mbmachado/MATA85-Icia/README.md

 6. Connect Heroku app to your repository and select your repository
 7. Set main as the branch
 8. Click in deploy button or define automatically deploy
+9. Done!
+If you defined automatically deploy, ever you update github the project will be deployed in Heroku